Das Rad

 Das Rad (English title: Rocks) meaning "The Wheel" is a 2001 German animated short film written and directed by Chris Stenner, Arvid Uibel and Heidi Wittlinger.
 Produced using a mixture of stop-motion, puppetry, and CGI animation, it was nominated for an Oscar in "Best Animated Short Film", but lost to The ChubbChubbs!

-The film tracks a hillside from ancient times through the present and into the future, usually moving through time at high-speed, representing geologic time (so that buildings appear and disappear in an instant), but occasionally switching to real time and showing the inhabitants and objects in motion in their day-to-day existence.
+The film tracks a hillside from ancient times through the present and into the future, for the most part moving through time at high-speed, representing geologic time (so that buildings appear and disappear in an instant), but occasionally switching to real time and showing the inhabitants and objects in motion in their day-to-day existence.

 It was produced by the Film Academy Baden-Württemberg, Germany.

 Plot

 Two stone people, Hew and Kew, lead a quiet life, which is only interrupted by Hew being covered by swiftly-growing moss and lichen.
 After seeing a primitive village appear in a neighboring valley, the smaller Kew finds a round stone disc that he keeps playing with by rolling side to side.
 The centuries fly by.
 In the distance, both stone creatures observe people building huts.
 Later, a caveman appears in front of Kew and sees the stone disc, but is called away by another caveman.
 The humans move so quickly that the stone people are unable to see them.

 More centuries pass.
 A dirt road emerges in front of Hew and Kew, where a traveling trader breaks the wooden wheel of his wagon, which he replaces with another wooden wheel, leaving behind the old one.
 Kew realizes that the wheel is the key to all development.
 As time accelerates again, the road next to both stone beings is rapidly paved in flashing lights.
 Huge skyscrapers and monstrous cities appear in rapid succession across the landscape, rising into a futuristic cityscape.
 The building development, rushing closer like a giant tsunami wave, suddenly stops at the exact second before both stone creatures would have been paved over.
 Everything abruptly halts, indicating civilization has ended.
 The skyscrapers erode and disappear as quickly as they were created, and the landscape regrows with vegetation.
 Hew is now plagued by lichens and mosses again.